thekalinga/thekalinga.in/_posts/2022-12-25-self-certification-wrong-diagnosis/2022-12-25-self-certification-wrong-diagnosis.md

 [^from-opinion-of-canadian-diplomat-constitution]: From [_Nehru's India_](https://archive.org/details/nehrus-india) by Escott Reid.

-Above author had high opinion (without sarcasm) of Nehru because the Constitution thats imposed upon us enabled Nehru to convert Indian politics into this
+Above author also had high opinion (without sarcasm) of Nehru because the Constitution that's imposed upon us enabled Nehru to convert Indian politics into an oligarchy.

 > How different the picture would have been if almost all the legislatures had not been dominated by one national